ton-community/ton-docs/docs/v3/guidelines/smart-contracts/fee-calculation.md

 ### Overview

-In most cases use the `GETGASFEE` opcode with the following parameters:
+In most cases, use the `GETGASFEE` opcode with the following parameters:

 | Param      | Description                                             |
 |:-----------|:--------------------------------------------------------|